AnuragGupta181/bhoomipath/README.md

-# Earthster Clone - Life Cycle Assessment Platform
+# BhoomiPath Clone - Life Cycle Assessment Platform

-A pixel-perfect clone of the Earthster.org website built with React 18, TypeScript, and Tailwind CSS.
+A pixel-perfect clone of the BhoomiPath.org website built with React 18, TypeScript, and Tailwind CSS.

 ## Project Overview

-This project recreates the Earthster homepage and sign-in page as a frontend-only application, matching the original design, layout, and user experience exactly.
+This project recreates the BhoomiPath homepage and sign-in page as a frontend-only application, matching the original design, layout, and user experience exactly.

 ## Features